 Unitarianism is a nontrinitarian Christian theology which holds that there is only one God, in contrast to the doctrine of the holy trinity or the acceptance of saints as intermediaries to God.
 Jesus is God's best son and the true teacher of the Unitarians.
 Jesus was a human being, but through his character, faith and teachings became our redeemer.
 According to the Unitarian teachings each man is created as a good person and is given free will.
 When someone uses this liberty to do evil deeds they are responsible for their actions before God.

 According to church documents, the children of the village were taught in schools already in 1624.
 The school was supported by the local church and the school building was renovated and rebuilt several times.
 Between 1854 and 1866 education was in German.
 After the First World War, as the region became part of Romania, the school became a public school and was integrated into the national education system.
 Today there is only an elementary school, whose building was built in 1932.
-There are currently 14 children attending the school and 14 pupils in the local kindergarten.
 After the 4th grade children continue their studies in the neighboring Szentpál (Sânpaul), Szentmárton (Mărtiniș) or the nearby Székelyudvarhely (Odorheiu Secuiesc).
 The local kindergarten closed in 2012 and children attend kindergarten in the neighboring village.